crate/crate/blackbox/docs/sql/statements/create-table.rst

     number_of_shard_copies = (1 + number_of_replicas)

 :value:
   The number of active shard copies to wait for or ``all``.
-The default value is set to ``all`` which will cause write operations to wait for the primary and all replica shards to be active.
+The default value is set to ``1`` which means write operations will proceed as long as a primary copy of a shard is active.

 .. _table-settings-blocks.read_only: